-District property may not be removed from the campus without prior written authorization from the department dean or area supervisor.
-Unauthorized removal of district property from the campus is a violation of the law and violators may face prosecution by the district.
+District property may not be removed from the campus without prior written authorization from the Division Dean or area supervisor.
+Unauthorized removal of district property from the campus is a violation of the law and violators may face prosecution.

 CRIME PREVENTION